ALai57/kaleidoscope/README.md

 # andrewslai

 Welcome to my personal website!
+It is currently hosted at https://andrewslai.com.

 This repository is the website backend.
-It
-contains:
+It contains:

 - **Backend**: Clojure web server on Java 11.
 - **Infrastructure**: Terraform for AWS cloud infrastructure